 If Seller is a Proprietorship, Partnership, or S-Corporation – You will pay income taxes on any profits from the sale that are RECEIVED each year.
 Seller financing spreads out the seller’s tax liability over the life of the financing.
 However, recapture of depreciated assets may occur in the year of the transaction, regardless of the financing terms.

 If Seller is a C-Corporation (including PC or PSC) – The following chart does NOT apply.
 In this case, you may get money out in the form of dividends and/or use longer-term strategies to minimize your tax burden.
 Seek expert assistance!
-Yes, Practice Consultants can refer you such an expert.
+Yes, Medical Practice Brokers LLC can refer you such an expert.

 |Capital Gain||Ordinary Income|